 Additionally, group pharmacies (with six or more pharmacies) have the option to make a central claim on a spreadsheet, providing the equivalent claim data by pharmacy.

 Q. What period does the standard claim cover?

 The standard claim amount covers spend in the first period (between 27th February 2020 and 31st October 2020).

 As previously stated, you are allowed to claim a higher amount for this period as an exceptional claim.
 However, to do this you must have been able to rebuild your purchase history for this period, and evidence this higher amount (excluding VAT and delivery charges) on request.

 Q. How do I know how much I’m eligible for under the standard claim?

 The volume bandings used are the same as for the Transitional Payment.
-The band assigned to each pharmacy is the one they’ve most frequently been in over the eight months from March to October 2020.
+The band assigned to each pharmacy is the one they’ve most frequently been in over the nine months from February 2020 to October 2020* (updated February 2021).
 Where there is a joint most frequent band (e.g. 4 times in two different bands), the highest band is used.
 Although this can be individually worked out by pharmacies, most pharmacies received an email from NHSBSA on 11/01/21 to confirm which band they were in.